LLNL/RAJA/docs/sphinx/user_guide/feature/policies.rst

                                         sort
  simd_exec                              forall,       Try to force generation of
                                         kernel (For), SIMD instructions via
-                                        scan          compiler hints in RAJA
+                                        scan          compiler hints in RAJA's
                                                       internal implementation.
  loop_exec                              forall,       Allow compiler to generate
                                         kernel (For), any optimizations, such as